ironboy/mongresto/README.md

   return mongoose.model("Animal", AnimalSchema);
 };
 ```
 In *Mongoose* the syntax for sorting, skipping and limiting has changed a lot between versions.
-However current syntax follows MongoDB closely.
+However the current syntax follows MongoDB closely.
 Thus the following **backend code for Mongoose** would find all rabbits, sort them by name, skip the first 10 documents and deliver the next 5:

 ```javascript
 // PLEASE NOTE: This is Mongoose code, NOT Mongresto code